 Extra.
 Things I like to do.
 I like learning about new technologies.
 There are so many cool and interesting things that are being developed right now that will change our future.
 Like fusion and gravity drives!
 I am deeply interested in the intersection of computing, engineering, and biology.
 I like traveling.
 This summer I studied abroad in Japan which opened my eyes to a whole new culture: the foods, sights, communication, and experiences in a new place.
 Because of my adventurous spirit, I'm willing to relocate and learn a new community.
 I like learning that there are different ways to do things.
 I like playing video games.
 Video games allow you to discover new worlds, rules, and cultures and allow creativity and thinking.
 I love computers; it is fascinating to learn about each abstraction from the operating system to moving bits around the registers.
 I enjoy coding as I can conceptualize and create a new interface, something visually cool, or a whole new world.

-“Protons give an atom its identity, electrons its personality.”
+Back to main“Protons give an atom its identity, electrons its personality.”

 - Bill Bryson, A short history of nearly everything